ashishraj09/college-platform/README.md

 2. **Model Association Verification**: Ensures all model associations are properly initialized
 3. **Connection Testing**: Validates database connectivity before deployment completes
 4. **Automated Schema Management**: Uses `scripts/ensure-database-schema.js` to handle database schema setup without data loss
+5. **Deployment Protection**: Automatically aborts deployment if critical database issues are detected

 This build-time approach ensures that the database is properly configured before the application is deployed, preventing runtime errors in the serverless environment.
+The deployment will be automatically cancelled if any critical database issues are detected, ensuring that only valid builds are deployed.

 #### Setting up Vercel Environment Variables
 For the database schema verification to work correctly, you must set up these environment variables in your Vercel project settings: